MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/clistctrl-class.md

 ### <a name="return-value"></a>Valore restituito

-Indice dell'elemento visibile in primo piano.
+Indice dell'elemento visibile più in alto.

 ### <a name="example"></a>Esempio